-Age UK South Lakeland will ensure that all staff and volunteers know about the Equality & Diversity Policy and their responsibilities within it, by providing

-Equality & Diversity Policy - AUKSL00001 Date: reviewed 25 March 2017 continuing communications and training to increase understanding and commitment to diversity.
+Age UK South Lakeland will ensure that all staff and volunteers know about the Equality & Diversity Policy and their responsibilities within it, by providing continuing communications and training to increase understanding and commitment to diversity.

 The content and structure of the training, as well as the way training is accessed will be regularly reviewed to ensure that they are fair.